timeseer-ai/timeseer-ansible-collection/timeseer/docker/roles/timeseer_reverse_proxy/README.md

 [![Ansible Galaxy](https://img.shields.io/badge/ansible--galaxy-timeseer_reverse_proxy-yellow.svg)](https://galaxy.ansible.com/ui/namespaces/timeseer/)

-This Ansible role facilitates the setup and configuration of Timeseer and its reverse proxy in a Docker environment.
-The role includes tasks for preparing storage directories, configuring Docker volumes, managing Docker containers for timeseer, and setting up a reverse proxy for Timeseer.
+This Ansible role is designed to streamline the setup and configuration of timeseer reverse proxy within a Docker environment.
+The role handles tasks such as preparing storage directories, configuring Docker volumes, and setting up the reverse proxy

 ## Requirements